Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Requires commercial licensing for drone operations within town limits.
+Requires FAA licensing and registration for drone operations in the town

 Restrictions

-Launching or landing a drone within the town limits requires a valid FAA Remote Pilot Certificate and aircraft must be registered with the FAA according to Part 107 requirements.
+Launching or landing a drone within town limits requires a valid FAA Remote Pilot Certificate and FAA registration per Part 107 requirements

 View source